Brisbane Bullets

 The Brisbane Bullets are an Australian professional men's basketball team in the National Basketball League (NBL) based in Brisbane, Queensland.
 They competed from 1979 to 2008, and returned to the league in 2016.
 Brisbane were one of ten NBL foundation teams and have won three NBL championships, being successful in the 1985 and 1987 seasons, and again in 2007.
-They also competed in the 1984, 1986 and 1990 grand finals.
-The team reached the playoffs 21 times in their illustrious 30-year history.
+They have also competed in the 1984, 1986 and 1990 grand finals and have reached the playoffs 22 times.

 On 30 June 2008, it was announced that the Bullets license had been returned to the NBL, following financial difficulties for owner Eddy Groves and the failure of attempts to find a new ownership group.

 For the 2014–15 season, the NBL hoped for the return of a Brisbane-based franchise, bringing up the possibility of a Bullets resurrection.
 These hopes finally came to fruition on 17 September 2015, with the Bullets being revived for a return to the NBL in 2016–17.